dock108/mini-golf-break/README.md

 - **Quick Gameplay Sessions**: Each hole is designed for 1-2 minutes of focused play—perfect for a mental break
 - **Drag-and-Release Controls**: Simple, intuitive controls that mimic pulling back and releasing a pool cue
 - **Realistic Physics**: Powered by Cannon-es physics engine with finely-tuned parameters (including realistic ball/hole proportions and dampened hole rims).
+- **Physics Debug Visualization**: Optional wireframe view of physics bodies for debugging collisions (using CannonDebugRenderer).
 - **Visual Feedback**: Holes fade out and disappear when completed, with satisfying animations
 - **Animated Scorecard**: Celebratory scorecard appears after each hole
 - **Sound Effects**: Audio feedback for hitting the ball and completing holes